alexandrestein/gotinydb/README.md

 ## Contributing

-Any contribution will be appreciated.
+Any contribution will be appreciate.
 Feedbacks and suggestions are at this point very very important to me.

 ## Vendoring